KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 ## Feedback by Anders Nilsson

-The tutorial is overall well written and easy to follow.
+The tutorial is well written and easy to follow.
 It was interesting as well as instructive, which resulted in a delightful experience.
 I would argue that most of the steps were nicely formatted and ordered in a logical order.
 I have written some comments and improvement suggestions for each step below, but remember that they are suggestions and only chose to implement what you think will improve the tutorial.

 ### General suggestions:
 - **Comment:** I like the short metatexts on each page, which increase the user experience.